 Elissa has been a professional Remedial Therapist since 2012.
 She has worked with many other practitioners throughout her years including, Chiropractors, Osteopaths and Myotherapists.

 A passionate therapist, Elissa finds it very rewarding working with clients to help alleviate their aches, pains and injuries.

 She uses firm deep tissue massage and trigger point therapy in her treatments and utilises cupping and dry needling when needed.
 Elissa is also studying Clinical Pilates to further educate herself and her clients on the importance of core strength and strong healthy muscles.

 WHAT IS REMEDIAL MASSAGE?

 Massage, in general, is a type of manual therapy which involves working with the soft tissues to release muscle tension and promote relaxation.
-Remedial massage, in particular, is a very thorough type of massage that involves the assessment, analysis and ultimately the treatment of bodily dysfunctions, whether at the muscle, tendons or connective tissues (fascia) level.
+Remedial massage is a very thorough type of manual therapy that involves the assessment, analysis and ultimately the treatment of bodily dysfunctions, at the muscle, tendons and/or connective tissues (fascia) level.
 According to Healthdirect Australia, remedial massage can also stimulate the blood supply, make joints more mobile, and help to repair damaged tissues.
 This therapeutic form of massage uses specific mobilization techniques to restore the normal health and function of the body and eliminate stiffness.
 It often targets neck and back aches caused by sitting long hours in a high stress work environment and is beneficial in the treatment of chronic pains caused by postural issues and/or injuries.

-This form of therapeutic massage positively affects soft tissues and improves your body’s own healing systems.
-It’s commonly used in the treatments of:
+Remedial massage positively affects soft tissues and improves your body’s own healing systems.
+It is commonly used in the treatments of:

 • Carpal tunnel syndrome